tHarvey303/synthesizer/docs/source/grids/grids.rst

 Most of the functionality of ``synthesizer`` is reliant on *grid files*.
 These are typically precomputed multi-dimensional arrays of spectra (and lines) from Stellar Population Synthesis (SPS) models for a range of ages and metallicities, and potentially other parameters (see below).
 Grids can also represent the emission from other sources, e.g. active galactic nuclei.

-There is a low-resolution test grid built into ``synthesizer``, but for actual projects you will need to download one or more full production grids `from dropbox <https://www.dropbox.com/scl/fo/3n8v3o4m85b0t8fl8pm0n/h?rlkey=9x4cijjnmvw5m6plnyovywuva&dl=0>`_.
+There is a low-resolution test grid available via the ``synthesizer-download`` command line tool, but for actual projects you will need to download one or more full production grids `from dropbox <https://www.dropbox.com/scl/fo/3n8v3o4m85b0t8fl8pm0n/h?rlkey=9x4cijjnmvw5m6plnyovywuva&dl=0>`_.
 See details below on where on your system to download these grids and how to load them.

 The Grid Directory
 ------------------